learning-zone/java-basics/README.md

 **2. Composition:**

-We use the term composition to refer to relationships whose objects **don’t have an independent lifecycle**, and if the parent object is deleted, all child objects will also be deleted.
+We use the term composition to refer to relationships whose objects **don\'t have an independent lifecycle**, and if the parent object is deleted, all child objects will also be deleted.

 **Example:** Since Engine is-part-of Car, the relationship between them is Composition.
 Here is how they are implemented between Java classes.